 “In an ideal world, we will one day be able to have adaptive artificial neural networks like NFrame on every computer system to help it protect itself from software bugs and other risks that can make it vulnerable to attack or intrusion,” Muzahid said.
 "In the meantime, we want also to educate future programmers about the best approaches to cybersecurity."

-Muzahid is the seventh faculty member in the UTSA Department of Computer Science, housed in the College of Sciences, to receive the distinguished NSF Career Award, which is awarded to the most promising junior faculty members in the nation in order to assist them in developing their careers as teachers and scholars.
+Muzahid is the seventh faculty member in the Department of Computer Science, housed in the UTSA College of Sciences, to receive the distinguished NSF Career Award, which is awarded to the most promising junior faculty members in the nation in order to assist them in developing their careers as teachers and scholars.

-“Dr. Muzahid’s novel approach to detecting and reacting to bugs and security attacks in computer systems using an artificial neural network is closely aligned with UTSA’s academic and research focus to helping solve the pressing issues that are significant to the industry today,” said Rajendra Boppana, professor and department chair.
+“Abdullah Muzahid’s novel approach to detecting and reacting to bugs and security attacks in computer systems using an artificial neural network is closely aligned with UTSA’s academic and research focus to helping solve the pressing issues that are significant to the industry today,” said Rajendra Boppana, professor and department chair.
 “It will be exciting to see how NFrame develops in the coming years.”

 UTSA is ranked among the top 400 universities in the world and among the top 100 in the nation, according to Times Higher Education.

 The University of Texas at San Antonio is dedicated to the advancement of knowledge through research and discovery, teaching and learning, community engagement and public service.
 As an institution of access and excellence, UTSA embraces multicultural traditions and serves as a center for intellectual and creative resources as well as a catalyst for socioeconomic development and the commercialization of intellectual property - for Texas, the nation and the world.

 To be a premier public research university, providing access to educational excellence and preparing citizen leaders for the global environment.